 Ammonite at American Museum of Natural History

 This Ammonite shell of a marine animal that went extinct about 65 million years ago.
-The shell colourisation is only found in ammonites from Alberta, Canada.
+The shell colorization is only found in ammonites from Alberta, Canada.
 Originally the ammonite shell was made of aragonite, which is the same material as which pearls are made.
 Over millions of years, this animal shell was subject to significant temperatures and pressures and was transformed into a gemstone.
-It was recognised as a gemstone in 1981 by the World Jewelry Confederation and named Ammolite.
+It was recognized as a gemstone in 1981 by the World Jewelry Confederation and named Ammolite.
 Only three types of gems are made by living organisms, this one plus amber and pearls.

 Ammonites from the Gandaki river in Nepal are known as Saligrams and are believed by Hindus to be a concrete manifestation of God.

-Salagrama or Shaligram refers to a fossilised shell used in South Asia as an iconic symbol and reminder of the God Vishnu for some Hindus.
+Salagrama or Shaligram refers to a fossilized shell used in South Asia as an iconic symbol and reminder of the God Vishnu for some Hindus.
 Shaligrams are usually collected from river-beds such as the Gandaki river in Nepal.
 They are considered easy to carry and popular in certain traditions of Vaishnavism, as a symbolic or suggestive representation of the divine.
-They are typically in the form of spherical, black-coloured Ammonoid fossils.
+They are typically in the form of spherical, black-colored Ammonoid fossils.

-Ammonoids are an extinct group of marine mollusc animals, commonly referred to as ammonites.
+Ammonoids are an extinct group of marine mollusk animals, commonly referred to as ammonites.
 They are more closely related to octopuses, squid, and cuttlefish than they are to shelled Nautilus species.
-Ammonites are excellent index fossils, and it is often possible to link the rock layer in which a particular species is found to specific geologic time periods.
+Ammonites are excellent index fossils, and it is often possible to link the rock layer in which a particular species is found to specific geologic periods.
 The last species died out in the Cretaceous–Paleogene extinction event.

 Cretaceous–Paleogene Extinction Event

 The Cretaceous–Paleogene extinction event was a sudden mass extinction of some three-quarters of the plant and animal species on Earth, about 66 million years ago.
 It is generally thought that the extinction was caused by the impact of a massive comet or asteroid which devastated the global environment, mainly through an impact winter which halted photosynthesis in plants and plankton.
-Other contributing factors to the extinction may have been volcanic eruptions, climate change, and sea level change.
+Other contributing factors to the extinction may have been volcanic eruptions, climate change, and sea-level change.

 Ammolite is an opal-like organic gemstone found primarily along the eastern slopes of the Rocky Mountains of North America.
 It is made of the fossilized shells of ammonites.
 The following criteria determine the quality of gem ammolite and the value of an ammolite gemstone:

-- The number of primary colours
+- The number of primary colors

-- The way the colours “play”
+- The way the colors “play.”

-- Brightness of colours
+- Brightness of colors